lxc/incus/doc/explanation/security.md

 The Incus daemon runs as root and provides a Unix socket for local communication.
 Access control for Incus is based on group membership.
-The root user and all members of the `lxd` group can interact with the local daemon.
+The root user and all members of the `incus-admin` group can interact with the local daemon.

 ````{important}
 % Include content from [../../README.md](../../README.md)